kishor-kashid/SpendSense/backend/docs/API.md

         "url": "https://example.com/subscription-tool",
         "provider": "SubscriptionCo",
-        "rationale": "Based on your subscription spending patterns, this tool can help you manage your recurring payments.", "eligibility": {
+        "rationale": "Based on your subscription spending patterns, this tool can help you manage your recurring payments.", "ai_rationale": "Given your 5 active subscriptions totaling $75/month, this subscription management tool can help you track usage, identify unused services, and optimize your recurring expenses.", "eligibility": {
           "income_qualified": true,
           "credit_qualified": true,